Chart Color Schemes

 Nirimba Fields has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects that may impact this region.
-Notable projects include Akuna Vista, Nirimba Education Precinct Expansion, Sultonesi Estate, and Quakers Hill Parkway Widening.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the region.
+Notable projects are Akuna Vista, Nirimba Education Precinct Expansion, Sultonesi Estate, and Quakers Hill Parkway Widening.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.